 Additional requirements apply for EYFS settings beyond those which apply to the main school.
 Written complaints about the fulfilment of the EYFS requirements must be investigated and the complainant notified of the outcome of the investigation within 28 days.
 To achieve this the panel will meet not later than 7 days instead of the usual 21.
 The record of complaints must be made available to ISI and Ofsted on request.
-Parents may also complain directly to Ofsted if they wish.
+Parents may also complain directly to Ofsted if they believe the school is not meeting the EYFS requirements.
 Ofsted may be contacted on 08456 014772.
 ISI may be notified on 02076000100.
+The school will also inform parents if the school is to be inspected by Ofsted and will supply a copy of the report to parents once the inspection is completed.